shoumikdc/shoumikdc.github.io/_pages/about.md

 ---

 Hello!
 My name is Shoumik and I'm a first-year PhD student in quantum engineering at MIT.
-I am broadly interested in experimental and applied theoretical quantum information science, and currently work in the MIT Engineering Quantum Systems ([EQuS](https://equs.mit.edu/)) group.
-My work is funded by the NSF Graduate Fellowship and the MIT Jacobs Presidential Fellowship.
+I am broadly interested in experimental and applied theoretical quantum information science, and currently work in the MIT Engineering Quantum Systems ([EQuS](https://equs.mit.edu/)) group, with Prof. Will Oliver.
+My work is supported by the NSF Graduate Fellowship and the MIT Jacobs Presidential Fellowship.

+This summer I be working as a Research Scientist intern at Amazon Web Services (AWS), at the AWS-Caltech Centre for Quantum Computing.

-I previously received a B.S. in Mathematics and Physics at Yale University, where I was also fortunate to work on research with Profs.
+I previously received a B.S. in Mathematics and Physics at Yale University, where I was fortunate to work with Profs.
 Michel Devoret, Liang Jiang, and David Moore.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+As an undergraduate, I also worked as a Junior Quantum Engineer at [Rigetti Computing](https://www.rigetti.com/).